brendankrafty/etch-a-sketch/README.md

 # etch-a-sketch
-A simple etch-a-sketch game made with vanilla javascript
+A simple etch-a-sketch game made with javascript to demonstrate DOM manipulation